XXNLP/O-MRE/README.md

 ==================
 Overlapping Multimodal Relation Extraction (O-MRE) Test Dataset(O-MNRE, JMERE)

-This repository provides the test data used in the paper:
+This repository provides the data used in the paper:
 "MHIN: A Hierarchical Interaction Network for Overlapping Multimodal Relation Extraction" (*****, 2025)

 The dataset is designed to evaluate Overlapping Multimodal Relation Extraction (O-MRE) models that integrate textual and visual information.